Place, Work and Folk: capturing unforgettable stories of Bridgend Farmhouse

-Thanks to a grant from the Heritage Lottery Fund we have an exciting new project where local people will be invited to talk about their memories of the farmhouse when it was a working farm while learning and creative activity projects based on their stories will link past and present.
+Thanks to a grant from the Heritage Lottery Fund we have an exciting Community Oral History Project project where local people are invited to talk about their memories of the farmhouse when it was a working farm, while learning and creative activity projects based on their stories will link past and present.

 This eighteen-month project started in August 2017 when we employed our Project Officer, Carol Stobie.

-Find out more about Carol and her plans for this project and recent updates.
+Find out more about Carol and read her updates and plans for the project here.

 The farmhouse dates back to the very early 19th century, if not the 18th century.
 It was a working farm up until the 1970’s, but eventually fell derelict.
 For older people in the local community it is a lasting reminder of childhood and a past rural way of life in an area that is now part of the city of Edinburgh.